ioanvranau/iotplatform/README.md

-# iotplatform
+# iotplatform platform
 An IoT platform